-When “Charles III” trended on Twitter last Wednesday there were probably more than a few people who thought that an era had ended.
+When “Charles III” trended on Twitter last Wednesday there were probably more than a few people who feared that an era had ended.

 What draconian new law upsets Charles so much he’d risk the monarchy?
 Banning homeopathy on the NHS?
 War on one of his other pet causes?
-Nope, he’s royally hacked off at a nasty bit of legislation that restricts the freedom of the press.
+Nope, he’s royally peeved about a nasty bit of legislation that restricts the freedom of the press.
 (Hooray for Charles!
 Journalists probably aren’t his favourite people.)
 Cue rioting outside the palace and Diana apparitions wafting down the corridors.

-The cast aren’t attempting precise impersonations of their characters so much as original portrayals of real people in a parallel universe; the only thing Goulding’s Harry shares with the prince is red hair.
+The cast aren’t doing impersonations so much as original portrayals of real people in a parallel universe; the only thing Goulding’s Harry shares with the prince is red hair.

-The BBC were criticised for portraying William’s wife as a scheming Lady Macbeth, a gimlet-eyed Duchess determined to dethrone her father-in-law.
-After all, Catherine has always seemed more quietly traditional than quietly revolutionary.
+The BBC were criticised for portraying William’s wife as a scheming Lady Macbeth when Catherine has actually always seemed more quietly traditional than quietly revolutionary.